Financier Is Top Choice to Advise President on Intelligence Matters

 Ravich did not immediately respond to request for comment.

-It’s unclear how many members President Trump will ultimately appoint to the board.
-President Barack Obama maintained a 16-person board made up mostly of members he personally selected.
+It’s unclear how many members Trump will ultimately appoint to the board.
+Former President Barack Obama maintained a 16-person board made up mostly of members he personally selected.

 Trending